nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 Feel free to try it out with the Conda profile too.
 You just have to switch `-profile conda` to `-profile docker` in the command.

-!!!note

-    Here we've set up Docker and Conda to be mutually exclusive, because many compute environments support only one, and profiles are typically used to switch between using one or the other.
-    However, it is possible to set up a hybrid profile where more than one software packaging technology is enabled.

 ### Takeaway

 You know how to use profiles to select a preset configuration at runtime with minimal hassle.